Top Reasons Why Karela must be in your Diet

 Bitter gourd is a good source of vitamins and minerals such as iron, magnesium, potassium, zinc, and vitamins like A, C, E, B1, B2, B3, and B9.
 It is rich in calcium and beta-carotene.
 Bitter gourd contains various anti-oxidants like phenol, flavonoid, and other anti-inflammatory compounds.

 It helps in lowering the bad cholesterol levels, thus helping in reducing the risk of cardiovascular disease and stroke.
 It also boosts the immune system, enhances respiratory health, improves skin health, and contains anti-aging properties.

 Great for diabetics

 Karela contains a polypeptide, an insulin-like compound called charantin, which has anti-diabetic properties.
 These components usually help in lowering blood sugar levels.
 It also helps to prevent unpredictable insulin spikes and drops by regulating the metabolism and utilizing the consumed sugar levels.
 Bitter gourd serves as a hypoglycemic agent.
 It is a great source of soluble fiber and is low in the glycemic index, which helps in reducing the blood sugar level.

 Karela is an excellent source of dietary fiber.
 Regular consumption of bitter gourd contributes to relieving constipation and indigestion.
 It supports and maintains healthy gut bacteria, which is useful in digestion and nutrient absorption.

 Boosts weight loss

 It is low in calories, fat, and carbohydrates.
 Together these properties help in weight management.
-It keeps you full for a longer time, so you avoid over-eating.
-It encourages the liver to secrete bile acids that are essential for metabolizing fat in the body.
-Moreover, karela contains 80-85% water, which is a universal hunger suppressant.
-It also enhances metabolism.
+Karela encourages the liver to secrete bile acids that are essential for metabolizing fat in the body.
+It contains 80-85% water, which is a universal hunger suppressant.